How Mixed Martial Arts (MMA) Has Changed Since UFC 1

 The Interesting Case of Chuck Liddell

-Liddell is primarily a stand-up fighter with virtually impenetrable take-down defense.
+Liddell was primarily a stand-up fighter with virtually impenetrable take-down defense.
 During his title run, his style forced fighters with superior grappling skills to fight him standing up.
 This generally resulted in him knocking them out.
 Fighters like Tito Ortiz and Randy Couture lost to Liddell even though they were more well-rounded.

 Ground n' Pound vs. Stand-up